ntampellini/TSCoDe/README.md

     pip install -r requirements.txt

 Assert all commands and settings are consistent with your system and desired usage of TSCoDe by modifying the [settings.py](https://github.com/ntampellini/TSCoDe/blob/master/settings.py) file.
-- By default, the used calculator is MOPAC, so if you wish to use ORCA or GAUSSIAN set the calculator accordingly. (*i.e.* `CALCULATOR = 'ORCA'`)
+- By default, the used calculator is MOPAC, so if you wish to use another one, set the calculator accordingly. (*i.e.* `CALCULATOR = 'ORCA'`)
 - By default, OpenBabel support is turned off.
-If you have it installed, set `OPENBABEL_OPT_BOOL = False` to activate it.
+If you have it installed, set `OPENBABEL_OPT_BOOL = True` to activate it.

 To test the installation, you can run the provided test in the test folder: